 - Cancel For Any Reason (CFAR): This benefit provides assistance to travelers who need to cancel their trip due to coronavirus or other reasons that may not be covered by most travel insurance plans.

 Although some travel insurance plans have restrictions regarding benefits for COVID-19, there are many providers who have expanded or updated their existing coverage to include more benefits related to COVID-19 over the course of the pandemic.

 What is the Best Travel Insurance for Trips to Argentina?

 Every trip and traveler is different, so there is no one-size-fits-all best Argentina travel insurance.
-As long as Argentina's COVID-19 requirements are met within your policy, your other coverages should aim to cover most or all of your unique concerns when traveling abroad.
+Your coverages should aim to address most or all of your unique concerns when traveling abroad.

 Comprehensive travel insurance plans may offer the most benefits, including coverage for medical emergencies, travel delays, lost or damaged baggage, or other disruptions during your trip.

 Compare different providers and coverage options to find the right travel insurance for your next trip to Argentina.
 To view the plans that best match your criteria, enter your trip details in InsureMyTrip's free quote form to find the right plan for you.

 Money & Currency Exchange

 Visitors to Argentina are likely to encounter Argentina's official currency, the Argentine peso (ARG $).
 Argentine pesos are produced as both coins and banknotes.
 If planning to exchange your money into the local cash in Argentina, be sure to check the current global exchange rates for an idea of what to expect and how to identify a good deal.
 In many cases, banks and hotel ATMs offer different exchange rates than money changers out in public.